Leaving Neverland 2: Surviving Michael Jackson

 Leaving Neverland 2: Surviving Michael Jackson is a 2025 British documentary television film directed and produced by Dan Reed.
-It serves as a sequel to Leaving Neverland (2019).
+It is the sequel to Leaving Neverland (2019).

 Summary

-The documentary is the followup to Leaving Neverland (2019), which followed two men, Wade Robson and James Safechuck, who allege they were sexually abused by the American singer Michael Jackson.
+The documentary is the followup to Leaving Neverland (2019), which followed two men, Wade Robson and James Safechuck, who say they were sexually abused as children by the American singer Michael Jackson.
 Leaving Neverland 2 covers their attempt to take their allegations to trial.

 Unlike the first film, HBO was uninvolved due to a legal dispute with the Jackson estate, which resulted in U.S. courts ruling that Leaving Neverland violated a non-disparagement clause from a 1992 contract related to a HBO concert special for Jackson's Dangerous World Tour.
-In October 2024, the case was dismissed by both parties resulting in Max removing the film without the possibility of returning to the platform.
+In October 2024, the case was dismissed by both parties, resulting in Max removing the film without the possibility of returning to the platform.

 Release

 Leaving Neverland 2: Surviving Michael Jackson premiered on Channel 4 in the United Kingdom on 18 March 2025.
 Little Dot Studios acquired the U.S and Canada rights, and the film premiered at Real Stories on YouTube.